August 27, 2024

 Preshock and Postshock

-Here’s a type of artifact we’re starting to see more frequently as implantable neurostimulators become more prevalent.
+Here’s a type of artifact that is starting to be seen more frequently as implantable neurostimulators become more prevalent.

 EKG artifact

-If you see artifact that looks like this you should ask your patient if he or she has any implantable medical devices.
-Some devices can be temporarily turned off with a magnet but you should consult with the prescribing physician.
+If you see an artifact that looks like this, you should ask your patient if he or she has any implantable medical devices.
+Some devices can be temporarily turned off with a magnet, but you should consult with the prescribing physician.

 Pacing 5 Changed